AdvaniaSE/PowerShellAdvancedFundamentals/09. Pester/Detailed.md

 }
 ```

-- Run pester to make shure it shows test error.
+- Run pester to make sure it shows test error.

-- rewrite the function to allow input of negative numbers between -1 and -9
+- Rewrite the function to allow input of negative numbers between -1 and -9.

 ```Powershell
 function Add-OneToString {